composablesys/collabs/collabs/README.md

 ## Authors and Acknowledgements

-Compoventuals was created by Matthew Weidner, Heather Miller, Huairui Qi, Maxime Kjaer, Ria Pradeep, Ignacio Maronna, and Benito Geordie at Carnegie Mellon University's Composable Systems Lab.
+Collabs was created by Matthew Weidner, Heather Miller, Huairui Qi, Maxime Kjaer, Ria Pradeep, Ignacio Maronna, and Benito Geordie at Carnegie Mellon University's Composable Systems Lab.

 Matthew Weidner's work on the project is supported by an NDSEG Fellowship sponsored by the US Office of Naval Research.